📝 Catering, events & group arrangements · ⏱️ 3 min read

 Frequently asked questions

-What F&B percentage should I use for sports teams?
+What F&B percentage should I target for sports team bookings?

-How do I handle no-shows for group arrangements?
+How do I handle seasonal price fluctuations for group arrangements?

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.